• Skip to primary navigation

 Salmon is not the only fish you can bake in foil or steam.
 You can also use white-fleshed fish such as cod, halibut or grouper instead of salmon for this recipe.
 Different types of fish will result in some slight differences in taste and texture.

-How to Cook Ginger Salmon in Foil Packets
+How to Cook Salmon in Foil Packets

 Wrapping salmon in foil step #2: place all aromatics on top of salmon.